 MSHN adheres to MDHHS's General Schedule #20 - Community Mental Health Services Programs' Record Retention and Disposal Schedule, located at: MDHHS Records Disposal.
-MSHN's policy regarding record retention is located at: MSHN Records Retention Policy.

 All services, such as, assessments, treatment planning, referrals, progress notes, discharge planning and all other content relative to service delivery must be properly documented in REMI as well as the provider's SUD treatment/medical record by properly credentialed clinicians and linked to an individualized treatment plan.
 All progress notes must be signed and any clinicians under a professional development plan must have notes co-signed by a properly credentialed and authorized supervisor.